 Looking out for the best battery life

 The key takeaway from all of this is that building a smartphone with all-day battery life isn’t as simple as picking the biggest battery possible.
 Manufacturers have to weigh up cost, space, and the hardware they intend to power.
 The more feature-rich a handset, the tricker the balancing act.
-Most manufacturers try to target a balance of hardware and battery capacity that will get you through a full day of typical use and sometimes that doesn’t require a huge cell.
+Most manufacturers try to target a balance of hardware and battery capacity that will get you through a full day of typical use, and sometimes that doesn’t require a huge cell.

 There are far more pieces to the battery life puzzle than just pure capacity.

 Mid-range smartphones with less energy-hungry technology, such as the Pixel 3a, tend to get away with smaller batteries while still providing all-day battery life.
-In the premium segment, manufacturers use larger batteries capacities (and the phones are bigger too) to power more demanding technologies, like 5G, high refresh rate displays, or extra gaming performance.
+In the premium segment, manufacturers use larger battery capacities (and the phones are bigger too) to power more demanding technologies, like 5G, high refresh rate displays, or extra gaming performance.

 Of course, how you use your phone adds a whole other layer to the battery life debate.
 Casual Facebook browsers are bound to end up with much more battery left at the end of the day than mobile gamers.

 Want longer battery life?
 See these habits to maximize battery life